A comprehensive Hawaii airport guide – how to get around fast and easy at each airport

 Arrange your shuttle pick up from Maui Airport here for booking a reservation

-Here’s a quick tour of Kahalui airport in this video clip
+Here’s a quick tour of Kahalui airport and what to expect coming and leaving Maui.

 Lihue Airport (LIH)

-Arriving Lihue airport is breath taking with views of the gorgeous coastlines and runway, rugged mountains rolling downhill to the bays and gorgeous beaches with palm trees.
+Arriving Lihue airport is a fantastic experience and breath taking with views of the gorgeous coastlines, airport runway, rugged mountains rolling downhill to the bays and gorgeous beaches with palm trees.
 Less than two miles from downtown Lihue, the airport has easy access to places in the middle, north shore to south shore areas of the island in a very short drive.
-It doesn’t take to much time to discover some of Kauai’s amazing beaches and outdoor activities and hikes you can do immediately.
+It doesn’t take too much time to discover some of Kauai’s amazing beaches and outdoor activities and hikes you can do immediately.

 The one level terminal is casual and exudes an island heritage with occasional local entertainers singing or dancing hula for guests checking in or wandering around the airport.
 Car rentals from the airport are across the street in their own kiosk stands.
 Also, you can take Uber and taxis to take you where you need to go around the island.